Israel Vote Deadlock: Netanyahu Appears Short of Majority

 At the same time, a small Arab party emerged as a potential kingmaker on Wednesday morning after the latest count indicated it would cross the threshold to get into parliament.
 Like Bennett, the head of the Ra'am party, Mansour Abbas, has not ruled out joining either camp.

+“We’re not in anyone’s pocket,” he told the 103 FM radio station.

+“We’re willing to have contact with both of the sides with anyone who is trying to form a government and sees himself as a future prime minister,” Abbas added, reflecting the long road of negotiations ahead.
+“If there’s an offer we will sit, we will talk.”

-A fifth election also remains an option if neither camp can form a coalition.
-In that case, Netanyahu would remain a caretaker prime minister heading for a corruption trial and a confrontation with U.S. President Joe Biden over Iran.
+With key players on both sides ruling out an alliance with Abbas, a fifth election also remained a possibility if neither camp can form a coalition.
+In that case, Netanyahu would remain a caretaker prime minister while facing a corruption trial and possible confrontation with U.S. President Joe Biden over Iran.

-The final tally of the votes cast at regular polling stations is expected later Wednesday.

 The initial results showed the country as deeply divided as ever, with an array of small sectarian parties dominating the parliament.